Mariaedu-dev/Mariaedu-dev/README.md

 The system enables the registration and management of physiotherapy procedures through a simple, responsive, and functional interface.

 This is an initial project built to practice core fullstack development concepts, using a Node.js backend and MongoDB Atlas as a NoSQL database.
-The project is continuously evolving, with planned improvements in usability, features, and architecture.n learning, storytelling, and design inspired by The Starry Night.

 🔗 Acesse o projeto: https://physio-front.netlify.app/